Stephen Hiltner (president)

 Prior to moving to Princeton in 2003, Steve founded and led the Ellerbe Creek Watershed Association (ECWA) in Durham, NC.
 With degrees in botany and water quality, Steve has served Princeton in multiple capacities.
 During his years as the first resource manager for the Friends of Princeton Open Space, he conducted plant inventories and led workdays and nature walks at many of Princeton's parks and nature preserves.
 He was a longtime member of the Princeton Environmental Commission, spearheading a new Environmental Resource Inventory for the town, and served as chair of the Princeton Shade Tree Commission.
 As a member of the board for Princeton's Mountain Lakes House, he helped increase energy efficiency and solve runoff issues.

 Steve has led the effort to save and rehabilitate the Veblen House and Cottage since discovering them during a walk through Herrontown Woods in 2007.
-A professional jazz musician and amateur actor in the Onstage Seniors ensemble, he maintains various blogs on nature, sustainability and climate change, including more than 1000 posts at PrincetonNatureNotes.org.
+A professional jazz musician and composer, a former member of the community theater group Onstage Seniors, and a writer/performer of climate theater, he maintains various blogs on nature, sustainability and climate change, including more than 1500 posts at PrincetonNatureNotes.org.
 He is inspired by the broad and deep legacy Oswald Veblen left in Princeton, American academia, and the world.
 Much of his research about Veblen House and the extraordinary people who have lived there over the past century is published at VeblenHouse.org.
 He has received various awards, including the 2013 Governor's Jefferson Award for his environmental advocacy.

 Inge has a goal to help botanists, who she calls "Physicians of the Earth," to translate what they know into easily understood information for people to learn and enjoy.